9th Army (Soviet Union): Third formation

 By 1941 the Army was designated the 9th Separate Army (briefly) and included the 14th, 35th and 48th Rifle Corps (the last under then General Major Rodion Malinovsky), 2nd Cavalry Corps, 2nd and 18th Mechanised Corps, 80th, 81st, 82nd, 84th, 86th Fortified Regions and a number of other units – the biggest army on the Soviet border before the German Operation Barbarossa began.
 However, it was more an administrative than an operational formation on 22 June 1941.
 With General Major M.V.
-Zakharov as chief of staff, it was tasked to cover the Beltsa, Kishinev, and Odessa approaches as part of General Ivan Tyulenev's Southern Front.
+Zakharov as chief of staff, it was tasked to cover the Bălți, Chisinau, and Odesa approaches as part of General Ivan Tyulenev's Southern Front.

 The first engagement came when Von Schobert's Eleventh Army crashed into the juncture of 9th and 18th Armies.
-North of Jassy, the German assault fell on the 48th Rifle Corps which was covering Beltsa.
-Tyulenev ordered a counterattack, and soon 48th Rifle and 2nd Cavalry Corps plus 2nd Mechanised Corps from Southern Front reserve were engaged at Beltsa and Stefanesti.
+North of Jassy, the German assault fell on the 48th Rifle Corps which was covering Bălți.
+Tyulenev ordered a counterattack, and soon 48th Rifle and 2nd Cavalry Corps plus 2nd Mechanised Corps from Southern Front reserve were engaged at Bălți and Stefanesti.
 Tyulenev then drew off 25th, 51st, and 150th Rifle Divisions from two of Zakharov's rifle corps to form a new 'Coastal Group' to cover the eastern bank of the Prut River, the northern bank of the Danube and the Black Sea coast.
 (This group later became the Separate Coastal Army).

-By early August, 9th Army was falling back to Nikolayev under repeated German blows, and by 17 August across the River Ingulets and over to the eastern bank of the Dnieper.
-The 'Coastal Group' was meanwhile falling back on Odessa.
+By early August, 9th Army was falling back to Mykolaiv under repeated German blows, and by 17 August across the River Ingulets and over to the eastern bank of the Dnieper.
+The 'Coastal Group' was meanwhile falling back on Odesa.
 By early 9 October Army was falling back on Taganrog, after a failed attempt by Southern Front's three armies to hold a line between Pavlograd and the Sea of Azov had been shattered by an outflanking maneuver by Von Kleist's newly renamed First Panzer Army.
 The resulting Battle of the Sea of Azov shattered 9th Army, virtually destroying it.